-CRA is committed to providing the highest level of professional service available to the Modular Building Construction clients and the regulatory agencies of the State of Florida.
+CRA is committed to providing the highest level of professional service available to Modular Building Construction clients and the regulatory agencies of the State of Florida.

-CRA employees, contractors, or consultants performing as assigned, contracted or agreed to perform services in any capacity related to fulfillment of the contractual agreement made by Clemons-Rutherford & Associates, in the interpretation, application or enforcement of the laws, codes or rules of Florida, agree to provide the following:
+Based upon the contractual agreement between CRA & DBPR, our employees, contractors, and consultants agree to provide the below noted services as assigned, contracted or agreed to as it relates to the interpretation, application or enforcement of the laws, codes or rules of Florida:

-- Professional skill base commensurate with certification or licensure level required for services rendered; - Commitment to open and honest communication that fosters mutual trust, respect and a team atmosphere; - Prompt and complete review of the documentation provided; - Clear and concisely delineated response referencing applicable laws, codes, rules or industry standard; - Commitment to continuance education where warranted beyond that required by certification and licensure requirements; - Commitment to development and sharing of ideas that raise the quality of our service and the professional standards we adhere to; - Commitment to a professional work product that is not diminished by work load demands or work day time constraints; - Commitment to research and acquisition of newly developed methods, tools and products that improve modular building construction; - Remaining diligent in the execution of work duties to fulfill our contractual obligations to our clients;
+- Professional skill base commensurate with certification or licensure level required for services rendered; - Commitment to open and honest communication that fosters mutual trust, respect and a team atmosphere; - Prompt and complete review of the documentation provided; - Clear and concisely delineated response referencing applicable laws, codes, rules or industry standards; - Commitment to continuance education where warranted beyond that required by certification and licensure requirements; - Commitment to development and sharing of ideas that raise the quality of our service and the professional standards we adhere to; - Commitment to a professional work product that is not diminished by work load demands or work day time constraints; - Commitment to research and acquisition of newly developed methods, tools and products that improve modular building construction; - Remaining diligent in the execution of work duties to fulfill our contractual obligations to our clients;

-Remaining sensitive to the economic impact our decisions make on the consumer and public health, safety, and welfare.
+While striving to achieve the aforementioned goals we will remain sensitive to the economic impact our decisions make on the consumer and public health, safety, and welfare of the Florida consumer.